 The consolidated entity has a Board Committee which monitors compliance with environmental regulations.
 The Directors are not aware of any significant breaches during the period covered by this report.

 Climate Change

-Reporting under the National Greenhouse and Energy Reporting Act (NGER) and the Energy Efficiency Opportunity Program (EEOP) were completed and submitted in October and December 2010.
-The NGER reporting was introduced as part of the development of an emissions trading scheme, while the EEOP continues and requires companies to complete energy savings assessments for up to 80% of total energy use to the Federal Government by the end of 2011.
+Reporting under the National Greenhouse and Energy Reporting Act (NGER) and the Energy Efficiency Opportunity Program (EEOP) were completed and submitted in October and December 2011.